one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### What's Not Working:
   - Touchscreen - highly unlikely that this will ever work - fairly uncommon to have one on this device anyway
-  - Occasionally the trackpad will get stuck in a click
+  - Occasionally the trackpad will get stuck in a drag/highlight mode
-    - Sometimes it clears on its own, sometimes it doesn't.
+    - Sometimes it can be cleared clicking several times.
 Sometimes a restart is required.

 ### To Do:
   - Test Filevault